Kinto/kinto.js/README.md

 });
 ```

-The re collection object has the following attributes:
+The collection object has the following attributes:

 * **lastModified**: last synchronization timestamp, ``null`` if never sync'ed.